meodai/jade-inline-file/README.md

 jadeInline = require('jade-inline-file')({
     md: marked
 });
-/* makedown files will be parsed with marked before returned */
+/* files ending with *.md will be parsed with marked before returned */
 ```

 make sure to pass the function to your jade data.